disqus/disqus-postgres/README.rst

 disqus-postgres
 ===============

 An enhanced psycopg2 backend for Django.
+This is more or less a collection of hacks.

 It provides the following additionaly features: